DigitalAssetAdvisors/DAA_Custodian_v1.0/xdocs/doc/functional-requirements.md

 # Custodial Smart Contract: Functional Requirements

-This document describes functional requirements for Custodial Smart Contract.
+This document describes functional requirements for the Custodial Smart Contract.